 Former businesses on the site have included a dry cleaning business that was in operation from 1949 through the mid-1960s, and a manufacturing facility with vulcanizing operations that likely involved the use of solvents.
 The manufacturing facility operated from 1926 until the 1950s.
 An automotive repair facility and garage was also located nearby, and was in operation from the 1920s until the early 1970s.

 A potential buyer is planning to purchase and redevelop the site.
 The buyer wants to demolish the Morning Star Church building and build a high-rise senior living facility attached to a new church building.
 During redevelopment, the buyer is planning to excavate soil across the bulk of the site to depths of 10-12 feet to install underground parking beneath the building.

 What's the problem?

-Environmental testing conducted prior to the start of redeveloping the site found elevated levels of tetrachloroethene (PCE) and trichloroethene (TCE) in soil vapor.
+Environmental testing conducted prior to the start of redeveloping the site found elevated levels of tetrachloroethylene (PCE), and to a lesser extent, trichloroethylene (TCE) in soil vapor.
 PCE is a chemical that was commonly used in dry cleaning operations.
-TCE is an industrial solvent frequently used to clean and degrease metal.

 Plans call for installing a vapor intrusion mitigation system beneath new buildings at the site, and this system will protect occupants from breathing in any vapors.
 But residents in nearby homes and apartments many not be protected from vapor intrusion.
 The MPCA wants to test vapors beneath nearby buildings and eliminate any problems that are uncovered.

 When chemical vapors enter buildings through the foundation, the amount in indoor air is usually not high enough to affect most people’s health.
-However, the possible health effects from breathing TCE/PCE depends on the amount in indoor air and how long people breathe it.
+The possible health effects from breathing PCE depends on the amount in indoor air and how long people breathe it.

 For more information regarding health and vapor intrusion please go to the Minnesota Department of Health website.